canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

       avoid ambiguity, named types must be at least three characters in length.

 id
-    (*optional*) The partition ID.
-This field takes one of three formats:

-    - A GUID, representing a value used as a GPT partition type identifier.
+    (*optional*) A GUID, to be used as a GPT unique partition id.
+This field is unused on mbr volumes.

-    - A two-digit hex code, representing an MBR partition type identifier.

 filesystem
     (*optional*) Type of the filesystem to use.
 Legal values are ``ext4``